A Guide on french press paper filters

 Paper towels and napkins can be used instead of paper filters to filter French Press coffee, but they will be less effective.

-You must be cautious with that as the chemicals and dyes in paper towels or napkins may impart flavors to coffee.
+You must be cautious while using them as the chemicals and dyes in paper towels or napkins may impart flavors or chemicals to coffee.

 Related French Press Articles: